-The RCC Secretariat regularly informed the RCC target audiences (internal and external) about the past and upcoming activities but also gave them a wider context by providing news and comments on the relevant developments in the region through and incorporated it into the RCC website software. the Daily News Overview (DNO).
-This RCC's product is disseminated to an extensive list of recipients. which is, with inputs from all RCC employees, continuously expanding.
+The RCC Secretariat regularly informed the RCC target audiences (internal and external) about the past and upcoming activities but also gave them a wider context by providing news and comments on the relevant developments in the region through the Daily News Overview (DNO).
+This RCC's product is disseminated to an extensive list of recipients, which is, with inputs from all RCC employees, continuously expanding.